comp-journalism/commentIQ/CommentAPIcode/README.md

 2) <b>ComputeVocabulary() </b> : Get the frequency distribution of each word across all comments in the vocab_comments table and store in a JSON (vocab_freq.json).

-3) <b> getDocumentCount() </b> : Count the number of comments in the vocab_comments table and store in a text file which will be later used to calculate feature vector.
+3) <b> getDocumentCount() </b> : Count the number of comments in the vocab_comments table and store in a JSON(document_count.json) which will be later used to calculate feature vector.

 ###5.Run the CommentIQ API code